sourcemeta/awesome-jsonschema/README.md

 - (2020) [Azure Pipelines autocomplete in PyCharm, IntelliJ, WebStorm, CLion, and Rider](https://tonybaloney.github.io/posts/azure-pipelines-autocomplete-in-pycharm.html) - Setting up PyCharm, IntelliJ, WebStorm, CLion and Rider to have auto-complete, syntax highlighting and validation support of Azure Pipelines workflows
 - (2019) [REST API Tutorial: JSON Schema](https://restfulapi.net/json-schema/) - An short introduction to JSON Schema validation
 - (2019) [Saved by the Schema: Using JSON Schema to Document, Test, and Debug APIs](https://blog.heroku.com/json-schema-document-debug-apis) - Learn how Heroku uses JSON Schema to test and document their Platform API, and how it helped them uncover an unexpected bug, rooted in the way the Oj gem parses Big Decimals.
+- (2019) [PHP With MySQL](https://elephantdolphin.blogspot.com/2019/07/json-schema-validation-with-mysql-8017.html) - A practical tutorial on expressing JSON Schema table constraints on MySQL
 - (2018) [JSON Schema Validator, Generator &amp; Editor Guide](https://stoplight.io/json-guide/) - How the JSON and JSON Schema standards are defined and how to put them to use in your code and in your APIs
 - (2018) [JSON Schema Validation &amp; Expressive Query Syntax in MongoDB 3.6](https://www.sitepoint.com/json-schema-validation-expressive-query-syntax-in-mongodb-3-6/) - An in-depth discussion about using JSON Schema to define collection validation on MongoDB
 - (2013) [TutorialsPoint: JSON Schema](https://www.tutorialspoint.com/json/json_schema.htm) - A short introduction to JSON Schema Draft4 validation